PeterSenpai/302-project/documents-and-notes/meeting-notes.md

 #### Agenda (ordered by priority):

-- Recap on the features that we aim to implement in this milestone
+- Recap on the features that we aim to implement in this milestone (10 minutes)
-- Discuss on individual responsibilities on fetching vs parsing questionnaires
+- Discuss on individual responsibilities on fetching vs parsing questionnaires (10 minutes)
-- Progress check-in for backend
+- Progress check-in for backend (10 minutes)

 #### Things that were done: